opener-project/installation-guide/src/guide.md

 # RubyGems

-RubyGems is the package manager of Ruby and is used to distribute the Opener components.
+RubyGems is the package manager of Ruby and is used to distribute the OpeNER components.
 Currently these are hosted on <https://geminabox.olery.com/> but in the future they'll be moved to the public [RubyGems][rubygems] repository.